Code-Institute-Submissions/play-whiff-whaff-game/README.md

 The main purpose for creating this website was to deliver a game that everyone will enjoy.
 This could be a demanding task nowadays, especially when we have an unlimited access to the digital world of sophisticated and graphically involved games.
 Although **Whiff-Whaff** can be considered as very basic and not complicated, however, it does not mean that simplicity can be boring.
 Playing this game demands swift reactions and even though it seems to be an easy task to do, the play itself can be a relatively competitive challenge.
-My main aim and foremost priority was to give the users some good time.
+Basically my main aim and foremost priority was to give the users some good time.

 ### Designer's strategy

 * to design a basic but enjoyable game for everyone;

-* to keep the text content to minimum, so the website user is not overwhelmed with it and simply does not lose interest;
+* to keep the text content to minimum, so the user is not overwhelmed with it and simply does not lose interest;

 ### Design elements
-*   a color pallete has been used to the specific elements (body, canvas, etc.) of the project to achieve an *'eye-catching'* effect;
+*   a color pallete has been used to the specific elements (body, canvas, buttons, playfield elements, text, etc.) of the project to achieve an *'eye-catching'* effect;

     <img src="wireframes/color-pallete/body.png" alt="body">